 For complaints regarding services not regulated by the PSC please contact the Department of Agriculture, Trade and Consumer Protection at 1-800-422-7128 or via their website at https://datcp.wi.gov/Pages/Homepage.aspx.

 Too many utility customers are being taken advantage of by scams.
-Here is our Quick Guide to Stop Scams.
+Be prepared and protect your family or your business.

 Check out the video below to learn more about how to choose a light bulb